matthew-davis/bliss-keyboard/README.md

 ### Remaining Tasks
 * Create an npm library
 * Find a more elegant process for character kerning
-* Support the highest level of web accessibility WCAG 2.0 AAA
+* Support web accessibility - WCAG 2.0 AAA

 ### Keyboard Changes/Justification
 I started with the bliss-keyboard from owencm: